osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 # High-Performance Video Streaming from QNX 8.0 to a Host PC
 ---
 This guide is for developers using WSL as their primary environment to build and deploy applications for QNX 8.0.
-It provides a robust, low-latency solution for streaming video from a QNX device (e.g., Raspberry Pi 4) to the host PC for real-time processing.
+It provides a solution for streaming video from a QNX device to the host PC for real-time processing.

 ---